Thunderbolt Jaxon: Synopsis

 With the rise of Christianity the powers of the Pagan Norse Gods of Asgard are waning.
 Unable to overcome the Christian host they strike a deal that sees the Aesir and the giants of Jotunheimen renounce their godhood and objects of power.
 However Odin's son Thor eschews the deal and walks away from immortality.

-1500 years later local teenagers Jack, Billy and Saff are out treasure hunting at Vigrid Cove when they find Viking artefacts - a belt, a necklace in the shape of a cross and a torc.
+1500 years later local teenagers Jaxon, Billy and Saff are out treasure hunting at Vigrid Cove when they find Viking artefacts - a belt, a necklace in the shape of a cross and a torc.
 After returning by bus they split the items between them.
-Jack is attacked by his vicious stepfather Larry, who then joins up with local gangster O'Dunne and his men, who violently thwart a drug deal being struck by the rival gang ran by Garrod.
-Jack meanwhile puts on the belt and is transformed into a musclebound adult.
-The following morning Jack awakens to the sound of Larry beating his mother.
+Jaxon is attacked by his vicious stepfather Larry, who then joins up with local gangster O'Dunne and his men, who violently thwart a drug deal being struck by the rival gang ran by Garrod.
+Jaxon meanwhile puts on the belt and is transformed into a musclebound adult.
+The following morning Jaxon awakens to the sound of Larry beating his mother.
 He hits Larry with the belt - unmasking him as the Aesir Loki.
-Jack gets his mother clear and drops her off with relatives before heading to Saff's house, while Larry tricks his way into Billy's home and tries to take the torc.
-Jack again puts on the belt and becomes Thor but struggles to maintain control, allowing Larry to kidnap Saff.
+Jaxon gets his mother clear and drops her off with relatives before heading to Saff's house, while Larry tricks his way into Billy's home and tries to take the torc.
+Jaxon again puts on the belt and becomes Thor but struggles to maintain control, allowing Larry to kidnap Saff.
 She is taken to O'Dunne's Rainbow Club, and he tells her of his history as Odin.
 Before Larry can start beating her for information Garrod's men firebomb the club in retribution.

-Jack once again assumes the role of Thor, with Billy helping him to maintain control long enough to get Saff to safety.
+Jaxon once again assumes the role of Thor, with Billy helping him to maintain control long enough to get Saff to safety.
 He returns to normal but the trio are captured by Garrod.
-They then realise the necklace taken by Saff is actually the hammer Mjollnir, and Jack breaks free as Thor just as O'Dunn's gang arrives at Garrod's hideout.
-With Jack back to normal the trio get the bus to Vigrid Cove, planning to rebury the objects.
+They then realise the necklace taken by Saff is actually the hammer Mjollnir, and Jaxon breaks free as Thor just as O'Dunn's gang arrives at Garrod's hideout.
+With Jaxon back to normal the trio get the bus to Vigrid Cove, planning to rebury the objects.
 They are pursued by both gangs, who have dropped the pretence and are now openly the Aesir and the giants.
 Even though O'Dunne and Larry ram the bus they make it there.
 The battle spreads to consecrated ground and an angel appears, unleashing the Midgard Serpent and triggering Ragnarok.
 The Aesir and the giants are all wiped out apart from Thor.
-Billy pleads for Jack's life and the angel relents, instead simply removing Thor's personality.
-This leaves Jack as a mortal but in full control in either form.
+Billy pleads for Jaxon's life and the angel relents, instead simply removing Thor's personality.
+This leaves Jaxon as a mortal but in full control in either form.
 He rights the bus and Billy comes up with the name Thunderbolt Jaxon for their friend.